Skip to content

 About our capital market expectations

-Every year we review the data that drive capital markets—current valuation measures, historical risk premia, economic growth and inflation prospects—to provide the foundation for our forecasts.
+Every year, we review the data that drive capital markets—current valuation measures, historical risk premia, and economic growth and inflation prospects—to provide the foundation for our forecasts.
 We update the models that we use and review their continued appropriateness.
 Crucially, our models are based on first-principle economic relationships and reflect seasoned practitioner judgment.

-Our modeling approach is based on a blend of objective inputs, quantitative analysis and fundamental research, consistent with the skill set of our Franklin Templeton Investment Solutions (FTIS) business.
+Our modeling approach is based on a blend of objective inputs, quantitative analysis and fundamental research, consistent with the skill set of our Franklin Templeton Investment Solutions business.
 Underpinning these inputs are assumptions on the sustained growth rates that developed and emerging economies can expect to achieve and the level of price inflation they will likely experience.
 This approach is forward-looking, rather than being based on historical average returns.
 This is especially important in an evolving macroeconomic environment.

-2025 Capital Market Expectations
+Capital Market Expectations

 About Franklin Templeton Investment Solutions

-Franklin Templeton Investment Solutions (FTIS) translates a wide variety of investor goals into portfolios powered by Franklin Templeton’s best thinking around the globe.
+Franklin Templeton Investment Solutions translates a wide variety of investor goals into portfolios powered by Franklin Templeton’s best thinking around the globe.
 We serve a variety of institutional clients, ranging from sovereign wealth funds to public and private pension plans in addition to retail multi-asset clients around the world.

 Contact us